-Please reject the Central States Pension Fund’s application to cut retiree pensions.
+Please reject the Central States Pension Fund’s application to cut hundreds of thousands of its retirees’ pensions.
 If allowed, these pension cuts would be catastrophic to individuals and their families, and could lead to cuts in other severely underfunded multiemployer pension plans – affecting more than a million people.
 These retirees fear they will lose their homes, won’t be able to pay for medicine, and won’t be able to support their families.

 Why is this important?

 Late last year, Central States Pension Fund retirees, widows and spouses were notified that their hard-earned pensions might be slashed by as much as 70 percent.

 These proposed cuts are made possible by the Multiemployer Pension Reform Act of 2014, a law that torpedoes 40 years of established federal private pension law and could ultimately impact millions of American workers and their families.